eclipse-chariott/chariott/intent_brokering/examples/applications/simulated-camera/README.md

    ```

    This makes a single request for a subscription intent for simulated camera
    frames arriving at the desired frame per minute rate.
-The broker then passes
+The Intent Broker then passes
    these intents to the simulated camera application that can fulfill it.

    Other allowed sources (i.e. event rate) can be found via `Inspect` intent: